PracticeMedicine/FCDownloader/README.md

 > [!WARNING]
 > THIS REPOSITORY CONTAINS THE CONTENTS OF TF2CDOWNLOADER BETA CODE THAT HAVE BEEN DISTRIBUTED BY THE FC TEAM HERE.

+> [!NOTE]
+> can someone pls test this on windows too? im on Arch rn :3

 ----

 ## About